keisks/error-repair-parsing/README.md

      (You need to install `libmysqlclient-dev` and `libsqlite3-dev` (e.g., `sudo apt-get install libmysqlclient-dev libsqlite3-dev`)

 1. Get Penn Treebank under data directory.
+(If you only need to use a parser with pre-trained models, go to step 7.)

         cd ./data
         ln -s PATH_TO_YOUR_PTB treebank_3